karimelshami/chat-app/README.md

     Example body:
         {“users”:"1,2,3"}

-10. Create a new group conversation
+10. Create a new group conversation *used*

     /conversation/group
     POST